johannesstroebele91/mongodb-library/3_operations/crud-operations/3_update.md

     - Filter: narrow down which documents to change using e.g. query selectors `query-selectors.md`
     - Data: describing the change
     - Options: configuration

+IMPORTANT:

+- before ruining data by specifying a wrong filter argument,
+- it is better test the filter using find() e.g. `db.myCollection.find({name: "Hannes"})`

 # updateOne()